Space Dogged: Production

 This is the first episode to feature Phil Hartman in a cameo role, in multiple attempts by showrunner Bob Camp to reinvigorate discussion of the series with guest stars; he would appear again in "Stimpy's Pet".
-Tom McGrath produced the storyboard for the episode.
+Tom McGrath, who went on to work for DreamWorks Animation, produced the storyboard for the episode, and Steve Loter had directed the episode.
 It was produced as part of the fourth season and aired during a Nickelodeon-"commissioned" fifth season.

 Reception

 American journalist Thad Komorowski gave the episode three and a half out of five stars.